-Katie and Jim Haack raise a small herd of Belted Kingshire cattle, a miniature beef breed, in the lush Snoqualmie River Valley, 30 miles east of Seattle, Washington.
-Jim grew up spending summers tending cattle and horses on his grandfather’s small farm in central Missouri, but it wasn’t until 2000 that the couple abandoned the suburbs of the Pacific Northwest for a 75-acre farm in Carnation, Washington, a community with a long history of dairy farming, named after Carnation Milk.
+Katie and Jim Haack raise a small herd of Certified AWA Belted Kingshire cattle in the lush Snoqualmie River Valley, 30 miles east of Seattle, Washington.
+Jim grew up spending summers tending cattle and horses on his grandfather’s small farm in central Missouri, but it wasn’t until 2000 that the couple abandoned the suburbs, in exchange for a 75-acre farm in Carnation and a community with a long history of dairy farming, named after Carnation Milk.

 The most important aspect of K-T Cattle Company’s husbandry practices is their attempt to mimic nature.
 “We move our herd under a management-intensive grazing program,” says Jim.
-“The benefits of this are many, including parasite control, nutrient management, pasture and soils health, and well-balanced access to fresh grass.
-Our animals are born and raised on our farm with the greatest care for their wellbeing, treated with dignity and respect, and allowed to express their natural instinctive behaviors.”
-Cattle at K-T Cattle Company are never given antibiotics, hormones, steroids, or other additives and they are slaughtered on-farm, eliminating the stress of transport that can affect meat quality.
+“The benefits of this are many, including parasite control, nutrient management, pasture and soil health and well-balanced access to fresh grass.
+Our animals are born and raised on our farm with the greatest care for their wellbeing, treated with dignity and respect and allowed to express their natural instinctive behaviors.”
+Cattle at K-T Cattle Company are never given antibiotics, hormones, steroids or other additives, and they are slaughtered on-farm, eliminating the stress of transport that can also affect meat quality.

-Jim and Katie are helped on the ranch by their two sons, Keenan and Conner, and their dog, Shadow.
+Jim and Katie have help on the ranch by their two sons, Keenan and Conner, and their dog, Shadow.
 They hope to grow the herd in the coming years and keep improving the farm.
-“We want a diverse and naturally integrated livestock farm providing the highest quality healthy local food, and capable of sustaining itself on minimum outside inputs.
+“We want a diverse and naturally integrated livestock farm providing the highest-quality healthy local food, which is capable of sustaining itself on minimum outside inputs.
 An income would be pretty nice, too!”
 Jim laughs.

-K-T Cattle Company’s grassfed beef is available direct from the farm in wholes, halves, and quarters.
-For more information, visit www.KTCattleCompany.com or contact Katie and Jim at firstname.lastname@example.org or (425) 333-6663.
+Certified AWA beef from K-T Cattle Company is available direct from the farm in wholes, halves and quarters.
+For more information, visit www.KTCattleCompany.com or contact Katie and Jim at firstname.lastname@example.org or 425-333-6663.